Linda Doyle (Chair); appointed March 2013, Chair since April 2015

 Yvonne Scott; appointed April 2015

-Linda Doyle is the Director of CONNECT/CTVR and Professor of Engineering and The Arts in Trinity College Dublin.
+Linda Doyle is Dean of Research and Professor of Engineering and The Arts in Trinity College Dublin.
+She is also a Funded Investigator at CONNECT where she was the founding Director.
 Her expertise is in the fields of wireless communications, cognitive radio, reconfigurable networks, spectrum management and creative arts practices.
 She has raised over 70 million euro in research funding in the past decade and has published widely in her field.
 Prof. Doyle has a reputation as an advocate for change in spectrum management practices and has played a role in spectrum policy at national and international levels.
 She took over the role of Chair in April 2015.

 Willie Doherty is an artist and a Visiting Professor at Ulster University.
 He has exhibited in many of the world’s leading museums, including the CAM Gulbenkian, Lisbon; De Pont Museum, Tilburg; SMK, Copenhagen; TATE, London; Dallas Museum of Art; Speed Museum, Kentucky; Kunsthalle Bern; Lenbachhaus München and the Musée d’Art Moderne de la Ville de Paris.
 He was nominated twice for the Turner Prize, and has participated in major international exhibitions including Documenta, Manifesta, the Carnegie International, and the Venice, São Paulo, Sydney and Istanbul biennales.